-- 1. The test results must be announced in writing to the student within ten days of the date of the test apart from the exceptions laid down in the Teaching and Examination Regulations.
-The study programme administration is responsible for announcing the test results.
-The privacy of students will be respected when test results are announced. - 2.
-Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results. - 3.
-Inspection is subject to the procedure described below.
-For access to the result of other tests, the student addresses the person mentioned in the digital learning environment within three weeks of the announcement of the result - 4.
+- 2. Students are entitled to inspect all assessed tests and the accompanying assessment criteria and to be given feedback on the results. - Inspection is subject to the procedure described below.
+For access to the result of other tests, the student must contact the person mentioned in the digital learning environment within three weeks of the announcement of the result. - 4.
 Feedback is given according to the following procedure.
-Feedback on summative tests is given in accordance with the following procedure.
-Feedback on the knowledge tests is given within three weeks after the inspection at the request of the student.
+Feedback on the knowledge tests is given within three weeks of access at the request of the student.
 Exceptions to this are the tests in the last teaching period of the academic year.
-Feedback is provided within six weeks at the student's request.
-For feedback on the results of a skills tests, the student should contact the person named in the digital learning environment within three weeks after the announcement of the results. - 5.
+Feedback is given at the student's request within six weeks.
+For feedback on the outcome of a skill test, the student must contact the person mentioned in the digital learning environment within three weeks after the result has been announced. - 5.
 The student can view his results in Progress.
-If desired, the student can request a signed list of marks via the email address: paramedisch@fontys.nl,up to once per academic year.
+If desired, the student can request a signed list of grades via the email address: paramedisch@fontys.nl, up to once per academic year.
 The student can derive rights from this signed overview.